Obituary of Judith L. Mulvey

 Judy had a gift for turning strangers into friends.
 Wherever she went, she left a wake of smiles along with new acquaintances.
 But her oldest friends were her dearest and those who knew her know that her friendships were one of her proudest accomplishments.
 Some of those friendships lasted for more than seventy years.

 Always an advocate for fair play and self-improvement, Judy was known for pushing beyond her own comfort zone.
 For this, her children dubbed her ‘Phoenix,’ a name that stuck and a name she enjoyed with equal measures of laughter and grace.

 Though a self-proclaimed “terrible cook,” Judy’s love of food was notable.
 Her family remembers her planning lunch while eating her breakfast or crisscrossing the state of New Jersey for an Italian hotdog (Jimmy Buff’s was her favorite).

 Judy’s energy, youthfulness and genuine love of people will be missed terribly.

 Funeral arrangements were private.

-Donations can be made in honor of Judy to her favorite non-profit: Compassion and ChoicesTo plant a tree in memory of Judith Mulvey, please visit Tribute Store
+Donations can be made in honor of Judy to her favorite non-profit: Compassion and ChoicesTo plant a beautiful memorial tree in memory of Judith Mulvey, please visit our Tree Store